frintjs/frint/packages/frint/README.md

 ### Cascading

-If you wish to cascade a provider from Root App to your Widgets, you can:
+If you wish to cascade a provider from Root App to other Apps, you can:

 ```js
 const RootApp = createApp({